remirobert/ImageDownloader/README.md

 All images after download are stored in memory.
 The next time the image will be loaded from the disk, it's faster !
 Very usefull for a photo app, or social app like Facebook.

-ImageDownloader uses MD5 for store the image according to the url.
+ImageDownloader uses **MD5** for store the image according to the url.
-For use ImageDownloader, you have to add the following line to your Bridging Header:
+For use ImageDownloader, you have to add the following line to your **Bridging Header**:

 ```Objective-c
 #import <CommonCrypto/CommonCrypto.h>